Marinecz/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Student in Proteomics
+I am a PhD Student in Proteomics at Institute of Physiology CAS within Laboratory of Translational Metabolism in Prague (Czech Republic).